Come and see the truth about God's character

 This website is dedicated to presenting the truth concerning the stories of the Flood, Sodom and Gomorrah, the plagues of Egypt etc. as being messages of mercy, not retributive vengeance on those who choose to hate God.
 They rejected His protection and walked away from His presence and were left to their own self-destruction.

 God’s Law is set in motion by design and, if disregarded, man reaps the inherent consequences just as jumping out of a plane at 35,000 feet without a parachute naturally results in death.
-There is no need for God to inflict death upon the sinner because “the wages of sin is death” (Romans 6:23).
+There is no need for God to inflict death upon the sinner because “the wages of sin is death” (Romans 6:23); or, as the Good News Translation says, "For sin pays its wage--death."
 It is sin which kills the sinner, not God!
 Our loving Father has been giving us these messages of mercy in order to save us from our ourselves.
-Christ did not come to save us from being killed by God, but to “save His people from their sins” (Matthew 1:21) because “sin, when it is finished, bringeth forth death” (James 1:15).
+Christ did not come to save us from being killed by God, but to “save His people from their sins” (Matthew 1:21) because “sin, when it is finished, brings forth death” (James 1:15).
 God’s Law is not a list of arbitrary rules that demand imposed punishments.
 His Law is the very foundation upon which life operates and anything outside the boundaries of God's Law inherently leads to death.
-His unchangable Law is built into the very fabric of His creation, thus we are to “worship Him that made heaven, and earth, and the sea, and the fountains of waters.”
+His unchangable Law is built into the very fabric of His creation, thus we are to " worship Him who made heaven and earth, the sea and springs of water.“

 Jesus has assured us …

-“ … he that hath seen Me hath seen the Father … Believest thou not that I am in the Father,
+“ … he who has seen Me has seen the Father … Do you not believe that I am in the Father,

-and the Father in Me? the words that I speak unto you I speak not of Myself:
+and the Father in Me? the words that I speak to you I speak not of Myself:

-but the Father that dwelleth in Me, He doeth the works.”
+but the Father who dwells in Me, He does the works.”

 (John 14:9-10)